fonoster/routr/CONNECT.md

 }
 ```

-> Header should not allow for "add" action since it will be sent back as a response.
+> Headers with action "delete" will be ignored since we are not modifying an existing response but creating a new one.

 **Non-functional Requirements**